BenCharbonneau/project1/README.md

 ## Enhancement List

-Add a round counter so players know what round they're on.
+Update the title screen with instructions and a background color/image Add a round counter so players know what round they're on.
 Add mines and explosive barrels
 Add friendly fire